Best Oxalic Acid Vaporizers

 The best time for you to use oxalic acid vapor is around April and June.
 These are the months when the honey flow period has finished and just before the bees produce large amounts of brood.

 Honeybees generally spend September to November building up their brood line.
-So it’s ideal that you help the bees enter this period with as little mites as possible.
+So it’s ideal that you help the bees enter this period with as few mites as possible.
 If you do detect a large number of mites just before winter, you can do a treatment.

 Honeybee colonies infested by mites during the winter have a very low chance of making it into spring.
 You should, however, only carry out the treatment if it’s needed—treating brood isn’t ideal and should be avoided if possible.